What is the average salary in Wake County, NC?

 Compliance Analyst

-Compliance Analysts ensure companies follow laws and regulations.
+Compliance Analysts ensure organizations follow laws and regulations.
 They review policies, conduct audits, and report findings.
-This role is important in finance, healthcare, and legal sectors in the area.
+They work for government agencies, financial institutions, and large corporations.

 Find Compliance Analyst jobs in Wake County, NC